Fast charging of Lipkin-Meshkov-Glick quantum battery: Stored energy, average charging power, relative entropy of coherence and energy fluctuation

-The time evolution of the stored energy and power during charging is shown in Fig. \ref{fig1}.
+The time evolution of the stored energy, average charging power, relative entropy of coherence and energy fluctuation during charging are shown in Fig. \ref{fig1}.
 Here, we have numerically simulated the STA charging protocol and the non-STA charging protocol, and the results are expressed by blue solid lines and red dash-dotted lines respectively.
 To show the advantages of STA charging protocol more intuitively, we also simulate the stored energy and power when the coupling strength is constant, and exhibit them with a black dash line.
-Under this set of parameters, we find that the non-STA charging protocol with the coupling strength varying sinusoidally with time can improve the performance of the LMG quantum battery, while the performance can be further improved by the STA.
+Under this set of parameters, we find that the non-STA charging protocol with the coupling strength varying sinusoidally with time can improve the performance of the LMG QB, while the performance can be further improved by the STA.
 In our numerical simulation, the non-STA protocol increases the maximum stored energy by about one time and the maximum power by about $20\%$, while the STA protocol increase the maximum stored energy by about $two$ times and the maximum power by nearly $140\%$.
+More interestingly, the stored energy, average charging power, energy fluctuations and the coherent relative entropy show a similar behaviour with the same period for the STA protocol.
+As the coherence increases, the energy, average power and energy fluctuations will also increase, and when they reach the maximum, the corresponding quantum coherence is the strongest.
+If there is no coherence, the stored energy is zero.
+This means that the quantum coherence, as an important quantum resource, can improve battery efficiency, and higher coherence corresponds to higher energy transfer.
+(In fact, for the LMG battery with sinusoidal coupling strength, the system undergoes closed-system unitary evolution.
+Since the initial state is pure, the battery state remains pure during the charging process, leading to the von Neumann entropy $S(\rho(t))=0$.
+Thus, the relative entropy of coherence is equivalent to diagonal entropy \cite{PhysRevA.109.032201}).
+In addition, the non-STA charging protocol increases the energy fluctuation, while the STA technology reduces the energy fluctuation.
+Compared to the case where the coupling strength is constant, the non-STA charging protocol increases the maximum fluctuation of the stored energy by about $74\%$.
+The maximum fluctuation in the STA charging protocol is the lowest of the three, which is reduced by about $53\%$.
+In other words, the STA charging protocol can effectively suppress the fluctuation of the stored energy.